kyoscryingcorner/ChocolateChatBot/README.md

 If you don't know what to type into the textbox you can try this: hi, types of chocolate, process, ingredients.

-You can say bye to close the chatbox.
+To close the textbox just type in "bye".

 (you can also play around with the code)